Motorcycle Manual in Nebraska

-The Motorcycle Operator Manual (16th Edition) is designed to help you study for the written and driving tests.
+The Motorcycle Operator Manual (REV 2014) is designed to help you study for the written and driving tests.
 In fact, all the questions on the NE knowledge test are based on information and safe riding practices found in the motorcycle manual.

 You may also want to consider taking an online motorcycle practice test before your exam to make sure you're ready.

 Free Motorcycle Practice Test Questions

 Before visiting your local Nebraska DMV office to take a motorcycle knowledge exam to test your knowledge.